lukemonaghan/Arduino-8x8MatrixLib/README.md

 ============
 letters.h
 ============
-Sketch size = 3220
+Estimated Sketch size = 4252
-Estimated ram use = 496
+Estimated ram use = 504

 8x8 matrix letters binary library.
 I have tried to make this as minimal as possible to preserve as much memory for arduino devices as possible.